vinolago/vinolago.github.io/_posts/2025-06-13-crocodile.md

 ### Overview

-For this machine, I started with a nmap scan.
+For this machine, I started with an nmap scan.
 Port 21 and Port 80 are open and we can also see the services (and version) each port runs.

 <img src="/assets/images/croc-nmap.png" alt="Nmap Scan" style="max-width:100%;">